Important: This information is about the 2019 antlerless hunt and is provided for reference only. View the latest antlerless application guidebook.

 Flexibility in using antlerless elk permits: If you obtain two antlerless elk permits for the same area — but the permits are for different seasons — you may harvest both elk during the same season.
 And don't forget that you can use your antlerless permit during your buck or bull season, as long as it's for the same area.
 See the information box for details.

-Opportunity for youth: Twenty percent of the permits for antlerless deer, antlerless elk and doe pronghorn have been reserved for hunters who will be 17 or under on July 31, 2018.
+Opportunity for youth: A full 20% of the permits for antlerless deer, antlerless elk and doe pronghorn have been reserved for hunters who will be 17 or under on July 31, 2019.

 Season dates, hunt tables and boundary maps